zephyrproject-rtos/zephyr/doc/services/portability/posix/overview/index.rst

-While Zephyr supports running multiple :ref:`threads <threads_v2>` (possibly in an :ref:`SMP <smp_arch>` configuration), as well as :ref:`Virtual Memory and MMUs <memory_management_api>`, Zephyr code and data normally share a common address space.
+While Zephyr supports running multiple :ref:`threads <threads_v2>` (possibly in an :ref:`SMP <smp_arch>` configuration), as well as :ref:`Virtual Memory and MMUs <memory_management_api>`, Zephyr code and data normally share a common address space that is partitioned into separate :ref:`Memory Domains <memory_domain>`.
 The Zephyr kernel executable code and the application executable code are typically compiled into the same binary artifact.
 From that perspective, Zephyr apps can be seen as running in the context of a single process.

 While multi-purpose operating systems (OS) offer full POSIX conformance, Real-Time Operating Systems (RTOS) such as Zephyr typically serve a fixed-purpose, have limited hardware resources,